-No matter how cold a day may be here in California, when we shoot a home, we get hot!
-So, if you can get the AC running before we get there, we will greatly appreciate it :)
+This is not necessary, but no matter how cold a day may be here in California, when we shoot a home, we get hot!
+So, if you are able to get the AC running before we get there, we will greatly appreciate it :)

 15. Make the home smell nice

-Turn on candles, plug in air fresheners, throw away trash, and if there are flowers blooming in the front or backyard, add a personal touch to the home by bringing in those fresh flowers.
+Turn on candles, throw away trash, and if there are flowers blooming in the front or backyard, add a personal touch to the home by bringing in those fresh flowers.

 16. Turn on all lights & replace light bulbs

-A day or two before the shoot turn on all lights and replace the ones that are burnt out or that don't match, because when we shoot the home we require that all lights are turned on.
-Be sure to stay away from light bulbs that have a blue hue, stick to warm light bulbs.
+A day or two before the shoot, turn on all lights and replace the ones that are burnt out or that don't match, because when we shoot the home, we require that all lights are turned on.

 17. Open all doors